IdeaCardsNFT/ideacardsnft.github.io/index.md

           practice profoundly.
 Will NFT do the same?

-          In a configuration where the designer can register, credit, share and sell their ideas directly, without middle person or other stakeholders, how will their role change in the production of value?
+          In a configuration where the **designer can register, credit, share and sell their ideas directly**, without middle person or other stakeholders, how will their role change in the production of value?

-          Could we imagine a decentralized design process in which actors use the blockchain as a collaboration platform?
+          Could we imagine a **decentralized design process** in which actors use the blockchain as a collaboration platform?
         actions:
           - label: see Research Statement
             url: /research-statement/